Wildlife & Animals – Budongo Forest

 Wildlife Highlights

 Aside from chimpanzees, other primates that can be seen along the forest trails include black-and-white colobus, red-tailed monkey, blue monkey and olive baboon.
-Nocturnal primates include potto and various forest galago species.
+Nocturnal primates include potto and various galago species.
 The rarely seen tree pangolin is also resident.
-Keep an eye out for the checkered elephant shrew on the forest floor and the forest giant squirrel up in the trees.
+Keep an eye out for the checkered elephant shrew on the forest floor and the giant forest squirrel up in the trees.
+You might hear tree hyrax shriek loudly at night.

 Best Time for Wildlife Viewing

-Trekking chimpanzees can be done throughout the year, but the success rate is highest in the drier months (from December to March and June to July).
-The park stays open throughout the year but, in heavy rain, the trails might be difficult to walk.
+Chimpanzee trekking can be done throughout the year, but in recent years the success rate has been highest over April to August.
+In terms of weather, the best time to visit is during the drier months from December to March and June to July.
+After heavy rains, the trails might be difficult to walk.

 Wildlife Rating